 Ordination, Professions & Jubilarians:

-Special thanks to Kristine Stremel and DenverLink for providing these updates.
+Special thanks to Kristine Stremel and DenverLink for providing content for these updates.

 February 1: Presentation of the Lord